Arixeyenia/IT-Project/README.md

 http://localhost:3000/home

 # Backend Documentation
 ## Setup
 1. Download Node.js
 2. Download Postman (to make requests to backend for testing)
-3. npm i express express-validator config jsonwebtoken mongoose
+3. npm install
-4. npm i -D nodemon concurrently

-How to run both server and client:
+**How to run both server and client:**
 1. go out of client folder by "cd .."
    (make sure you are at root folder)
 2. do "npm run dev"
-   (then you don't need to type npm run server again)

 ## Technologies
+Express
 ## Backend Structure

 ## Backend API Documentation